Sunday, January 23, 2011

 We convinced a girl that we wouldn't judge her for having a dirty ear as she tried to wheedle her way out of getting it checked with the otoscope:

-"I think I have earwax."
+"I think I have earwax.""It's okay."

 "No, really, it's stuck up there and I can't get rid of it!
 Q-tips don't work!
 Please, no!"